…in which baffled by a bog and beaten by a wall we conclude that tearooms, BnBs and buses are the way of the future.

 Even our quickest hobbling wasn’t very quick; don’t underestimate how hard the walking along the Wall is, it’s a fair distance and there’s lots of steep ups and downs.
 For many Wayfarers, especially from overseas, it’s a thrilling highlight, of course.
 Take it as you find it; on a nice day it’s undoubtedly a world-class experience.

 Vallum Lodge looks like a small suburban roadside hotel and it is in fact by a road, albeit a very quiet one.
 However the ambience once you enter the incongruous building, surrounded by chickens and horses, is relaxed and thoroughly rural.
 There was an honesty bar, WiFi, a wonderful bath with endless hot water, a comfy bed, what was not to like?
 ‘Nothing’ said my companion, getting into a warm, dry, bed of crisp white linen and obstinately refusing to leave it for the pub or anything else short of Armageddon.
 The breakfast was exceptionally good too with really nice touches such as homemade lemon curd.
 It was pushing the top end of our price bracket but as a treat for someone’s last night on the Pennine Way it was well worth it.

 In the footsteps of Simon Armitage, I hobbled alone to the Twice Brewed Inn to watch international football.
-As with Hadrian’s Wall generally it seemed oppressively busy after the peace of The Way.
-Once I’d extracted an excellent meal from their rather ineffective food ordering system I returned to Vallum Lodge and oppressed my football-hating companion with the telly in the room (and the terrible game) instead.
+As with Hadrian’s Wall generally, it seemed oppressively hectic and busy after the peace and quiet of The Way.
+Once I’d extracted an excellent meal from their rather ineffective food ordering system I returned to Vallum Lodge and oppressed my football-hating companion by watching the rest of the (terrible) game on the telly in the room instead.